szepeviktor/how-to-operate/README.md

 ### Tech debt

 - that 5% of resources
-- invest in the error-free future
+- invest in error-free future

 ### Some viktor utopia

 - Joy vs. work.
 - Adjust your feelings to reality.
-Be happy about really great things.
+Be happy (and use) about really great things.
 - Loving standards: The nut fits the bolt.
 Connecting different people.

 _It feels so gooood to have this repository 😌 one can write down everything without mentioning names._